 So, for Blackwell, the real lesson of the Galileo Affair is … what it shows us about our own intellectual enterprises.
 When a standpoint becomes over-intellectualized, it becomes so rigid that no changes are possible without destroying the view itself.
 In the seventeenth-century, that danger lay primarily in the system-building philosophy that dominated the Catholic Church and the intellectual climate of Europe … The … question is whether the Catholic Church—or any organized religion—can open up its inquiries into the nature of reality in the same way that science has.
 Blackwell thinks that such a change is possible, but not without reconceptualizing the very structure of traditional Christian thought.
 As long as faith is considered the key virtue, any religion can fall too easily into dogmatism.
 Instead, he suggests, hope should be the center of our thought, for in hope lies all possibilities. (emphasis mine)

-I believe that Professor Dees has Blackwell’s overall philosophical attitude about right. he is an exceedingly positive and optimistic man.
-And since I was fortunate enough to know Professor Blackwell—and I still correspond with him—I can say that he has maintained that attitude despite age and infirmity.
+I believe that Professor Dees has Blackwell’s overall philosophical attitude about right.
+Professor Blackwell is an exceedingly positive and optimistic man.
+And since I was fortunate enough to know him—and still correspond with him—I can say that he has maintained that attitude despite age and infirmity.

 Professor Blackwell As A Man